Frequently Asked Questions

 No. Centers choose which instruments to use based on their needs.

 The Recovery Maker Inventory and the Consumer Recovery Measures are collected at intake and then at every quarter.

 The Recovery Needs Level is done at intake and then in conjunction with the client’s service plan update or earlier if needed.

 The PRO Survey can be done annually.

-Reaching Recovery provides three different solutions for electronic use of the tools:
+Reaching Recovery provides two different solutions for electronic use of the tools:

 No. Data collection process and reports are available via a secure website.